ordina-jworks/ordina-jworks.github.io/_posts/2019-02-18-vue-with-typescript.md

 outbound: [tech_blog_vue-with-typescript]
 title: 'Vue with TypeScript'
 image: /img/vue-with-typescript/vue-plus-typescript.png
-tags: [Vue,TypeScript,JavaScript,VueJS,]
+tags: [Vue,TypeScript,JavaScript,VueJS,VueCLI]
 category: Vue
 comments: true
 ---

-# Table of content
+# Table of contents
 1. [Vue with TypeScript, an introduction](#introduction)
 2. [Creating a Vue project with TypeScript](#creating-a-vue-project-with-typescript)
 3. [A look into the files created by the Vue CLI](#a-look-into-the-files-created-by-the-vue-cli)